UN says detained Iranian-American was allowed to leave Iran | Law-Order

 Siamak Namazi had remained jailed in Iran's notorious Evin prison.

-Dujarric said the U.N. “will continue to engage with the Iranian authorities on a range of important issues, including the regional situation, sustainable development and the promotion and protection of human rights.”
+Dujarric said the UN "will continue to engage with the Iranian authorities on a range of important issues, including the regional situation, sustainable development and the promotion and protection of human rights."
+The State Department said it was gratified to learn of Iran's actions but added that "our efforts are far from over."
+"We remain committed and determined to securing the freedom of all Americans unjustly detained in Iran and elsewhere.
+They should be reunited with their loved ones as soon as possible," State Department spokesperson Ned Price said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)